 the way the artist works the materials or it can be visual (implied) texture where the artist uses

 materials to mimic or look like the surface of another material.

 Time/Motion: the depiction of time in art is used in both actual and implied ways.
 Time can be

 depicted as movement or as a moment stopped.

 Design Principles have to do with how the visual elements are organized into compositions.
 Composition is the structure of a work of art as separate from its subject matter and style.

-Format: refers to the shape of the outer dimensions of a composition including its orientation.
+Format: refers to the shape of the outer dimensions of a composition.